 3. Borrowing against your credit card

 Assuming you have a high enough credit limit, taking a cash advance against your credit card may be a fast and easy solution.
-However, it can be pricey.
-Using a credit card could cost you nearly 18% APR3 or even more—while also likely requiring the payment of additional fees.
+However, interest rates and additional fees could potentially be relatively high.
 And if you don’t pay off the balance right away, the interest expenses will continue to mount over time.

 4. Taking out a personal loan

 Using a short-term personal loan from a bank or other commercial lender may be an attractive option because you may quality for a lower interest rate than you’d pay with a credit card.
 Also, the application process is generally getting easier—especially at the host of emerging online lenders.
-Note, however, that origination fees will most likely apply, and that your interest rate will depend on your credit score, income, and a host of other factors.
+Note, however, that origination fees could apply, and your interest rate may depend on your credit score, income, and a host of other factors.

 5. Using a Line of Credit

-This solution lets you quickly and easily access cash by borrowing against the assets in your E*TRADE Securities account.4 Interest rates are competitive, there are no hidden fees, and you can avoid disrupting your long-term investment strategy.5 Note that there are special risks and certain limitations as to how you can use the funds (for example, you may not use the funds to purchase or carry securities or pay down a margin loan), so be sure to carefully review the product benefits, risks, and disclosures before applying.
+This solution lets you quickly and easily access cash by borrowing against the assets in your E*TRADE Securities account.3 Interest rates are competitive, there are no hidden fees, and you can avoid disrupting your long-term investment strategy.4 Note that there are special risks and certain limitations as to how you can use the funds (for example, you may not use the funds to purchase or carry securities or pay down a margin loan), so be sure to carefully review the product benefits, risks, and disclosures before applying.